molx/NetWheels/README.md

 # NetWheels

 NetWheels is a a web application to create high quality peptide helical wheel and net projections.
-It is usually availabe at our lab server at [http://lbqp.unb.br/NetWheels](http://lbqp.unb.br/NetWheels) but can also be found in my personal website: [http://tools.alanmol.com.br/NetWheels](http://tools.alanmol.com.br/NetWheels).
-If the servers are not available or if you want to run it locally, you can download the source code from this repository.
+It is usually availabe at our lab server at [http://lbqp.unb.br/NetWheels](http://lbqp.unb.br/NetWheels).
+If the server is not available or if you want to run it locally, you can download the source code from this repository.

 ## Getting Started